We can’t deny the fact that the role of women in society has been radically changed in the past few decades.

 We learn by following the footsteps of others.
 Even at workplace young professionals look up to senior counterparts to learn the tricks and trades of business.

-In this male dominated society women employees often don’t find female role model to follow, so they have to seek help from male colleagues for guidance.
+In this male-dominated society women employees often don’t find a female role model to follow, so they have to seek help from male colleagues for guidance.

 But the nuances in the communication style of men to a woman and lack of mentorship hinder the growth of women at workplace.